 • Stop by for refuel at Bisha or refuel where possible.
 I had a pretty satisfying brunch at a certain falafel restaurant hear to the west end of Prince Sultant Street and had no yummy upsets after.

 • Make a time check and take benefit of the daylight for driving.
-I also saw a lot of cars being transported back to Riyadh on trailers presumably by those who left the trip from Riyadh.
-The road to Riyadh was always at least two lanes wide and it is recommended to keep to the speed limit as there are plenty of speed cameras lurking, some unidentified on Google maps.
+I also saw a lot of cars being transported back to Riyadh on trailers.
+They were presumably rented by those who left the trip from Riyadh but ended in Abha.
+The road to Riyadh was always at least two lanes wide and I highly recommend all to keep to the speed limit as there are plenty of speed cameras lurking, some unidentified on Google maps.

 • I rested 45mins at the rest stop and had to drive about 90mins in the dark using the tail lights of passing cars in front to maintain speed after AR rayn, before the street lights to Riyadh started appearing on the approach near Al Muzahmiyya.